 The insights you gather will demonstrate to employers in your target industry that you understand the issues unique to that industry.

-5 Tweaks to Tailor Your Resume to a New Industry?
+5 Tweaks to Tailor Your Resume for a Career Change

 Your resume is the most financially important document you will ever own.